-With more than 300 countries, Fiji is an island country in the South Pacific Ocean.
+With more than 300 cluster of islands, Fiji is an island country in the South Pacific Ocean.
 It is known for its spectacular beaches, palm trees, sugar can fields and coral reefs.
 The main islands are Viti Levu and Vanua Levu and the capital city is Suva.

 Top 10 bucket list items for Fiji